ULinuxdays/javelin_tracker/docs/methods.md

-## Javelin Tracker Methods Note (v0.1.0)
+## Throws Tracker Methods Note (v0.1.0)

 _Last updated: 2025-02-14.
 Cite this document with the main software citation in `CITATION.cff`._

 ### 1. Overview

-Javelin Tracker is a reproducible command-line pipeline for capturing throwing sessions, computing workload metrics, and generating decision-support reports for coaches and researchers.
+Throws Tracker is a reproducible command-line pipeline for capturing throwing sessions, computing workload metrics, and generating decision-support reports for coaches and researchers.
 This note enumerates the core algorithms, data transformations, and reference literature so the software can be cited as a transparent “methods paper” alongside traditional publications.

 ### 2. Data ingestion & schema

-- **Capture** – The CLI `log` command accepts ISO&nbsp;8601 dates, best throw distance, per-throw series, RPE (1–10), duration (minutes), notes, tags, `athlete`, and optional `team`.
+- **Capture** – The CLI `log` command accepts ISO&nbsp;8601 dates, best throw distance, per-throw series, RPE (1–10), duration (minutes), notes, tags, `athlete`, optional `team`, and a required `event` string (`javelin`, `discus`, `shot`, `hammer`, or a custom label defined in config).
+Optional per-event fields (`implement_weight_kg`, `technique`, `fouls`) are normalised when supplied.
 Inputs are validated via the `Session` dataclass: distances must be positive floats, RPE values are clamped to `[1, 10]`, and durations must be non-negative real numbers.
 - **Storage** – Sessions persist in JSON (`data/sessions.json` by default).
-Each record stores the multi-athlete fields plus free-text notes; exports append hashed identifiers for anonymised sharing.
-Environment variables `JAVELIN_TRACKER_DATA_DIR` or `JAVELIN_TRACKER_SESSIONS_FILE` redirect storage for secure deployments.
+Each record stores the multi-athlete fields, `event`, event-specific optionals, and free-text notes; exports append hashed identifiers for anonymised sharing.
+Environment variables `THROWS_TRACKER_DATA_DIR` or `THROWS_TRACKER_SESSIONS_FILE` (legacy `JAVELIN_…` prefixes remain supported) redirect storage for secure deployments.
+- **Schema versioning** – Every record includes `schema_version`.
+The current release writes `schema_version=2`; a built-in migration routine backfills missing events as `javelin`, recomputes `load`, and sets the new version so old data remain readable in-place.
+See `docs/schema.md` for the canonical field list.
-- **Normalization** – `sessions_to_dataframe` converts the JSON list into a pandas `DataFrame`, ensuring `date` is timezone-naïve UTC, calculating `throws_count`, attaching `athlete`/`team`, and dropping malformed entries.
+- **Normalization** – `sessions_to_dataframe` converts the JSON list into a pandas `DataFrame`, ensuring `date` is timezone-naïve UTC, calculating `throws_count`, attaching `athlete`/`team`/`event`, and dropping malformed entries.
 This is the canonical in-memory representation for all downstream routines.
+Allowed events and ACWR thresholds default to `config/throws_tracker.toml` (or the `THROWS_TRACKER_CONFIG` override, with legacy env names still honoured); run `javelin config` to inspect the effective values.

 ### 3. Session workload (session-RPE)

-We implement the session-RPE method (Foster et&nbsp;al., 2001):
+We implement the event-agnostic session-RPE method (Foster et&nbsp;al., 2001):

 \[
 \text{session load}_i = \text{RPE}_i \times \text{duration}_i \text{ (minutes)}